Mvtbh/mvtbh/README.md

 One of my most beloved projects is **Femmie**, a multipurpose Discord bot I made for a Discord server I was a Developer on.

-**3 years ago**, I started learning programming and rapidly became interested in **frontend** and **bot development**; since then, I have gone on to work on over 8 projects, helping mostly small and some larger servers to run and maintain their spaces more efficiently.

-Femmie, a multipurpose Discord bot I built for a server I had previously developed, is among my most cherished projects.

 ### **I Love To Do**

   **Programming**